abhisheks008/ML-Crate/Mushroom Binary Classification/Dataset/README.md

-# Playground Series - Season 4, Episode 8
+# Mushroom Binary Classification Model

 ## Goal
 The goal of this project is to build and evaluate various machine learning models to predict the class of mushrooms based on their characteristics provided in the dataset.